gofiber/fiber/docs/application.md

 app.Put(...)
 app.Trace(...)

-// Matches all HTTP verbs, Use refers to All app.All(...) app.Use(...)
+// Both All & Use matches all kind of HTTP request
+// But there is a big difference app.All(...) // Will match complete path with :params support app.Use(...) // Will only see wheter url starts with specified path without :params support
 ```

 #### Static